NoCodeNode/UPO/README.md

 </div>

-## 🎯 What is UPO?
+## 🎯 The Problem

-**Universal Prompt Optimizer** is a powerful browser extension that uses Google's cutting-edge Gemini AI to optimize, enhance, and improve any text you select on the web.
-Whether you're writing emails, coding, or crafting content — UPO makes it better with a single keystroke.
+Are you frustrated with mediocre responses from ChatGPT, Claude, or other AI tools?
+The issue isn't the AI — it's your prompts.

+Most people struggle to write effective prompts that get the results they want.
+Poorly crafted prompts lead to:
+- ❌ Vague or irrelevant responses
+- ❌ Wasted time refining and re-prompting
+- ❌ Frustration with AI tools
+- ❌ Missing out on AI's full potential

+## 💡 The Solution

+**UPO (Universal Prompt Optimizer)** uses Google Gemini AI to instantly transform your basic prompts into optimized versions that get you better results from any AI tool.

+Simply select your prompt text anywhere on the web, press `Ctrl+Q`, and watch as UPO rewrites it into a clear, effective prompt that AI tools understand better.

 ### 🌟 Why UPO?

-- ⚡ **Lightning Fast** — Optimize text in seconds with `Ctrl+Q`
+- ⚡ **Instant Optimization** — Transform prompts in seconds with `Ctrl+Q`
-- 🎨 **Seamless Integration** — Works on every website, no exceptions
+- 🎯 **Better AI Results** — Get more accurate, relevant responses from any AI tool
-- 🔄 **In-Place Magic** — Optimized text replaces your selection instantly
+- 🔄 **In-Place Replacement** — Optimized prompt appears right where you typed it
-- 🧠 **Gemini Powered** — Leverages Google's most advanced AI
+- 🧠 **Gemini Powered** — Leverages Google's most advanced AI for prompt engineering
-- 🎯 **Zero Friction** — No copy-paste, no switching tabs
+- 🎨 **Works Everywhere** — ChatGPT, Claude, Copilot, or any text field on any website
-- 🔒 **Private & Secure** — Your API key stays local
+- 🔒 **Private & Secure** — Your API key stays local, never shared

 ---